KURVFORM/Kurvform/README.md

 # Digital + Architectural Technology

-I'm a digital designer and maker tinkerering with BIM, Automation and AEC data... :bulb::boom:
+I'm a digital designer and maker tinkerering with BIM, Automation, Dynamo and AEC data... :bulb::boom: